Crime in Romania: Gendarmerie

 The Romanian Gendarmerie (Jandarmeria Română) is a military police force of Romania tasked with high-risk and specialized law enforcement duties.
 It is one of the two main police forces in Romania (the other one being the Romanian Police), both having jurisdiction over the civilian population.
 Like the Romanian Police, the Gendarmerie is subordinated to the Ministry of Internal Affairs and does not have responsibility for policing the Romanian Armed Forces (this duty lies with the Military Police subordinated to the Romanian Land Forces).

 Reporting and investigating crime

 According to the US Romania 2017 Crime & Safety Report: "Romanian police do have the capability to conduct complex criminal investigations but are heavily burdened with petty crimes".
 One crucial aspect of Romanian system of dealing with victims - at all levels of investigating and punishing crimes - is the "medico-legal certificate" (certificat medico-legal) which is obtained from a medical doctor specialized in medical jurisprudence (medic legist).
 It is also called "certificat de la IML".
 This certificate is used as proof for violent crimes.

+Crime is prosecuted in accordance to the law.
+The current Romanian Penal Code came into effect on 1 February 2014.
+The current criminal code was preceded by The Penal Code of 1969 (in force from 1 January 1969), which in turn was preceded by The Penal Code of 1936.

+The 1936 penal code was the first criminal code to apply nationwide, providing for the first time a unitary legislation on the territory of Romania, replacing the Hungarian Penal Code (known as The Csemegi Code) which had been in force in Transylvania since 1880, the Austrian Penal Code (promulgated under Emperor Franz Josef I) which had been in force in Bukovina since 1852, and the Penal Code of 1865 (known as The Cuza Code) which applied in the rest of the territory since 1865.
+When the communists came into power after World War II, they made several changes to the 1936 Code, in accordance with communist ideology, but the Code remained in force until January 1, 1969, when the new Ceaușescu Penal Code replaced it.
+Similarly, after the 1989 Revolution, many changes were made to the 1969 code, but the code remained in force until 1 February 2014, when it was replaced by the new criminal code.